 Arizona DUI Lawyers

-At Thompson & Volquardsen, P.C., our Arizona DUI lawyers understand that facing DUI charges of any kind is extremely serious, and requires an equally serious defense.
+At Thompson & Volquardsen, P.C., our Arizona DUI lawyers understand that facing DUI charges of any kind in the state of Arizona is extremely serious, and requires an equally serious defense.
 A DUI conviction can threaten your freedom, your reputation, and even your future career prospects.
-As such, if you have been charged with DUI, you need an attorney on your side that is as serious about your defense as you are.
+As such, if you have been charged with DUI in Arizona, you need an attorney on your side that is as serious about your defense as you are.

-Using our years of experience in the courtroom, we are prepared to provide clients with the kind of tenacious defense that is needed in order to beat a DUI charge.
+Using our years of experience in the courtroom, our Phoenix DUI attorneys are prepared to provide clients with the kind of tenacious defense that is needed in order to beat an Arizona DUI charge.
 If you have been charged with driving under the influence of drugs or alcohol, or with another offense, don’t hesitate to contact the Arizona DUI lawyers of Thompson & Volquardsen, P.C., today at 602-510-9999.

 Arizona DUI Practice Areas

-At Thompson & Volquardsen, P.C., our Arizona DUI attorneys have considerable experience defending clients who have been charged with a variety of alcohol-related and criminal offenses, and we are prepared to put this experience to work for clients facing charges related to any of the following:
+At Thompson & Volquardsen, P.C., our Arizona DUI attorneys have considerable experience defending clients who have been charged with a variety of alcohol-related and criminal offenses, and our attorneys in Phoenix, Chandler, and Scottsdale are prepared to put this experience to work for clients facing charges related to any of the following:

 - DUI (Driving Under the Influence)